-Working Scientifically Biology Chemistry Physics During year 3 pupils should be taught to use the following practical scientific methods, processes and skills through the teaching of the programme of study content: • Asking relevant questions and using different types of scientific enquiries to answer them, • Setting up simple practical enquiries, comparative and fair tests, • Making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers, • Gathering, recording, classifying and presenting data in a variety of ways to help in answering questions, • Recording findings using simple scientific language, drawings, Plants Pupils should be taught to: Identify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and flowers, Explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant, Investigate the way in which water is transported within plants, Explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
+Working Scientifically Biology Chemistry Physics During year 3 pupils should be taught to use the following practical scientific methods, processes and skills through the teaching of the programme of study content: Asking relevant questions and using different types of scientific enquiries to answer them, Setting up simple practical enquiries, comparative and fair tests, Year 3 Making systematic and careful observations and using standard units, using a range of equipment, including thermometers and data loggers, Gathering, recording, classifying and presenting data in a variety of ways to help in answering questions, Recording findings using simple scientific language, drawings, Plants Pupils should be taught to: Identify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and flowers, Explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant, Investigate the way in which water is transported within plants, Explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
 Animals, including humans Pupils should be taught to: Identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat, Identify that humans and some other animals have Rocks Pupils should be taught to: Compare and group together different kinds of rocks on the basis of their appearance and simple physical properties, Describe in simple terms how fossils are formed when things that have lived are trapped within rock, Recognise that soils are made from rocks and organic matter.
 Light Pupils should be taught to: Recognise that they need light in order to see things and that dark is the absence of light, Notice that light is reflected from surfaces, Recognise that light from the sun can be dangerous and that there are ways to protect their eyes, Recognise that shadows are formed when the light from a light source is blocked by a solid object, Find patterns in the way that the size of shadows change.
-Forces and Magnets Pupils should be taught to: Compare how things move on different surfaces, Notice that some forces need contact between two objects, but magnetic forces can act at a distance, Observe how magnets attract or repel each other and attract some materials and not others, labelled diagrams, keys, , bar charts, and tables,
+Forces and Magnets Pupils should be taught to: Compare how things move on different surfaces, Notice that some forces need contact between two objects, but magnetic forces can act at a distance, Observe how magnets attract or repel each other and attract some materials and not others,

-- Reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions. - Using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions, - Identifying differences, similarities or changes related to simple scientific ideas and processes, - Using straightforward scientific evidence to answer questions or to support their findings.
+L L L L L L L L L L L L L L L L L L L labelled diagrams, keys, bar charts, and tables, skeletons and muscles for support, protection and movement.
+Compare and group together a variety of Reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions, everyday materials on the basis of whether they are attracted to a magnet, and identify some magnetic materials, Using results to draw simple conclusions, Describe magnets as having two poles, make predictions for new values, suggest improvements and raise further questions, • Predict whether two magnets will attract or repel each other, depending on which poles are facing.
+Identifying differences, similarities or changes related to simple scientific ideas and processes, Using straightforward scientific evidence to answer questions or to support their findings.